Doll Domination Tour

-The Doll Domination Tour was the second and final concert tour by American girl group the Pussycat Dolls.
+The Doll Domination Tour (billed as Doll Domination World Tour 2009) was the second concert tour by American girl group the Pussycat Dolls.
 It was launched in support of their second studio album, Doll Domination (2008).
 The tour was announced in October 2008 with dates in Europe and Oceania revealed in the following month, the tour contained six legs and 50 shows.
 It began in Aberdeen, Scotland on January 18, 2009, and concluded in Beirut, Lebanon on July 31, 2009.
-In-between the first two legs, the group supported the first leg of The Circus Starring Britney Spears in North America.
-The setlist for the concerts included songs from PCD (2005) and Doll Domination as well a cover of Shirley Bassey's Big Spender.
+In-between the first two legs, the group supported the first leg of the Circus Starring Britney Spears tour in North America.
+The setlist for the concerts included songs from PCD (2005) and Doll Domination as well as a cover of Shirley Bassey's "Big Spender".
 Nineteen shows were submitted to Billboards boxscore grossing $14.3 million, with 231,711 fans attending the performances.

 Background

 In August 2008, in an interview with FemaleFirst.co.uk, Ashley Roberts said that their world tour would start January 2009 adding "we're gonna be hitting everywhere around the world and taking over."
 The tour was officially announced on October 7, 2008.
 Initial dates were confirmed in the UK with Ne-Yo tapped as a support act.
-The following month Lady Gaga was announced as an opening act in Europe and in Oceania which marked their first time touring there, while the US shows were to be announced shortly.
+The following month, Lady Gaga was announced as an opening act in Europe and in Oceania which marked their first time touring there, while the US shows were to be announced shortly.
 On December 2, 2008, Britney Spears announced the first leg of twenty-five dates in the US for The Circus Starring Britney Spears with the Pussycat Dolls as the opening act.
 The tour kicked off on January 18 in Aberdeen, Scotland with the first leg ending in Belgrade, Serbia.
 Before heading to the Oceania shows, the Pussycat Dolls supported Spears on her tour visiting 27 venues in North America.
 Following Oceania, they visited Asia and North America and in July they visited England and Ireland for various festivals.
 Eight weeks before the tour started Jimmy Iovine stated that the group had sold 150,000 out of 160,000.